cwilde1/SpringBootCRUDDemo/README.md

 ## 🧪 Testing

-Use Postman (collection provided in this repo) or any API tool to test the endpoints.
+Use Postman (collection linked at the top) or any API tool to test the endpoints.

-To run tests (optional):
+To run unit tests (optional):

 ```bash
 ./mvnw test